Greek markets rebound on prospect for EU debt deal progress

-LONDON (Reuters) - Greek financial markets rallied on Tuesday on the eve of an emergency meeting of euro zone finance ministers that some hope could be the first step toward finding an agreement to ease the standoff between Greece and its lenders.
+LONDON, Feb 10 (Reuters) - Greek financial markets rallied on Tuesday on the eve of an emergency meeting of euro zone finance ministers that some hope could be the first step towards finding an agreement to ease the standoff between Greece and its lenders.

 Finance Minister Yanis Varoufakis makes his debut meeting with euro zone peers on Wednesday, when he will outline Athens’ demands for a new debt deal that would allow it to shake off much of the austerity imposed under a 240 billion euro ($271 billion) European Union/International Monetary Fund bailout since 2010.